-Downhole logging in Hole U1536E used a quad combo tool string to obtain as much data as possible in a single tool string run because of deteriorating sea conditions and the risk of icebergs.
-The logging tools measured MS, gamma ray spectra, electrical resistivity, P- and S-wave velocities, and density.
+A quad combo tool string was used for downhole logging in Hole U1536E to obtain as much data as possible in a single tool string run because of deteriorating sea conditions and the risk of icebergs.
+The logging tools measured MS, gamma ray spectra, electrical resistivity, P- and S-wave velocity, and density.
 These in situ measurements successfully cover data gaps in core recovery and complement the core measurements made in the laboratory.
 Both core and downhole density and P-wave velocity values generally increase with depth, reflecting downhole sediment compaction.